 I am a PhD student in the Joint Degree Program for Politics and Social Policy at Princeton University.
-My research interests include decentralization, the politics of health, and the political economy of development, with a regional focus on Latin America.
-My current projects explore how popular participation shapes the local policy-making process in developing countries, with a focus on: (1) local electoral responsiveness; and (2) the performance of participatory governance institutions.
+My research explores how popular participation shapes the local policy-making process in developing countries.
+This includes projects that look at: (1) local electoral responsiveness; and (2) the performance of participatory governance institutions.
 These projects draw on original quantitative and qualitative data sources from Brazil, including archival documents, a database of 400+ municipal election surveys, and interviews conducted during a year of fieldwork.

 For 2015-2017, I am a Quin Morton Predoctoral Teaching Fellow with the Princeton Writing Program.
 For my work as a Teaching Fellow, I was awarded a Graduate Teaching Award, Princeton's highest honor for graduate instructors.
 I was previously a visiting researcher at the University of São Paulo (USP).

 Please send any comments or questions to pjohanne(at)princeton.edu.